johnnymarquezv/aws-ecs-privatelink-terraform-cdk/README.md

 # Multi-Account Project with Bidirectional Intercommunicating Microservices Using ECS, PrivateLink, Terraform, and AWS CDK (TypeScript)

-This project implements a scalable, secure multi-account AWS architecture following the principle of **bidirectional intercommunication** among microservices deployed on ECS.
-It uses Terraform for foundational networking and AWS CDK (TypeScript) for application stacks, empowering private connectivity via AWS PrivateLink.
+This project implements a secure, scalable multi-account AWS architecture enabling bidirectional intercommunication among ECS microservices.
+It combines Terraform for foundational networking and AWS CDK (TypeScript) for microservices infrastructure, ensuring clear separation and independence.

 ---